Evaluation of music in Zambia: popularity

 Popularity and effectiveness

 Evaluation of music in Zambia: popularity.
-Performers are depending on the participation of the audience/chorus.
-The participation – in rituals called ‘showing respect’ – is necessary for heating the gathering.
+Performers depend on the participation of the audience/chorus.
+This participation – referred to as ‘showing respect’ in rituals – is necessary for heating the gathering.
 And heating is necessary for the ritual to be effective.
-Even if not interested in the final effectiveness of music or gathering, the attendees themselves also benefit from dedicated participation.
-It makes the gathering much more lively and interesting.
-Dedicated participation of an as large as possible audience is brought in by the popularity of the songs, dancing and behaviour.
-Furthermore, the popularity of Mwami mediums is directly related to the healing and problem solving power attributed to them.
+Even if not interested in the final effectiveness of the music or gathering, the attendees themselves also benefit from dedicated participation: it makes the gathering much livelier and more interesting.
+Dedicated participation from as large an audience as possible is fostered by the popularity of the songs, dancing and behaviour.
+Furthermore, the popularity of Mwami mediums is directly related to the healing and problem-solving power attributed to them.

 Evaluation of music in Zambia: popularity.
 A drawback for Mwami mediums is that Mwami songs are considered to be difficult.
-So, even if Mwami mediums could bring many new songs, like Ciwila mediums, it would not work.
-The audience/chorus would have trouble taking over these songs.
+So, even if Mwami mediums could bring many new songs, like Ciwila mediums, it would not be effective.
+The audience/chorus would struggle to take over these songs.
 A Mwami medium, especially when coming from outside of the Lala region, like Chalebaila, therefore has to cherish the songs that are known and popular with a large audience.

 Photo 92 Popularity

-Kansenkele, the most popular singer-dancer-bringer of songs in the 1980s and 1990s, in the centre of all attention.
+Kansenkele, the most popular singer-dancer-bringer of songs in the 1980s and 1990s, at the centre of all attention.

-In former days, there were fewer possessed and only the cult group and relatives attended their rituals.
-So, focus was always there.
+In former days, there were fewer spirit-possessed individuals and only the cult group and relatives attended their rituals.
+Consequently, the focus was always there.
 They did not need popular songs to heat the ritual (kukafye cila).

 Mika Mwape Chungwa personal communication, 1986.

-Someone from here can be possessed by a spirit of Kaonde origin.
-The music and dance then are a mixture of Kaonde and Lala.
-It is only Kaonde when the spirit comes down on the possessed (kuseluka). and a mixture of both when singing and dancing for the public.
+Someone from this area can be possessed by a spirit of Kaonde origin.
+The music and dance then become a mixture of Kaonde and Lala.
+It is purely Kaonde when the spirit descends upon the possessed (kuseluka), and a mixture of both when singing and dancing for the public.
 They are aiming at the majority.
-So, dance and music are predominantly Lala, even when they then would be unKaonde-like.
+Therefore, the dance and music are predominantly Lala, even if they might then be un-Kaonde-like.

 Mika Mwape Chungwa personal communication, 1986.

-In former days possession songs, like other songs, often were about sexual matters.
-Nowadays they aren’t, since the people do not like that type of text anymore.
-So the spirits follow (-konka) the taste of the people.
+In former days, possession songs, like other songs, often dealt with sexual matters.
+Nowadays, they do not, as people no longer favour that type of text.
+Thus, the spirits follow (-konka) the taste of the people.

 Mika Mwape Chungwa personal communication, 1986.

-When the songs or dancing are popular, it is a sign of good co-operation between possessed and spirit.
-To give an example.
-You don’t eat something that is forbidden for you, even during the day, while the spirits only come at night.
-If you do eat something that is forbidden, a form of punishment can be to let only a small audience come to a ritual where you dance.
+When the songs or dancing are popular, it is a sign of good co-operation between the possessed and the spirit.
+To give an example: you do not eat something that is forbidden for you, even during the day, while the spirits only come at night.
+If you do eat something that is forbidden, a form of punishment can be to allow only a small audience to attend a ritual where you dance.

 Munteta Chalebaila personal communication, 1987.

-For Mwami, the popularity of a song is a condition for its usability for heating the ritual (kukafye cila).
+For Mwami, the popularity of a song is a condition for its usability in heating the ritual (kukafye cila).

 Salati Mukoti personal communication, 1987.